Women in construction

 Making a difference in Cannon Hill

 Right now, we’re building 20 new social housing units in Cannon Hill, with a strong focus on a diverse workforce.
-This project, being managed through QBuild, will be looking for the best ways to build women’s participation in construction and to support retention of women apprentices and tradies.
+This project, being managed through QBuild, is looking for the best ways to build women’s participation in construction and to support retention of female apprentices and tradies.

 What we learn from this project will help build greater diversity on future QBuild, Queensland Government and private industry projects.